ueeine/cyber-course-portfolio/unit-1-presecurity/linux-cli-basics.md

 -rw-rw-r--  1 root utmp                0 May 16 16:31 lastlog
 ```

-**Answer:** dpkg.log again, Sep 2 23:43. `-t` sorts by mod time newest-first so it floats to the top.
+**Answer:** dpkg.log again, Sep 2 23:43. -t sorts by modification time, newest first.

 ---

-## Part 3 — Creating and managing files
+## Part 3 - Creating and managing files

-### Q11 — Show the command(s) you used to create the directory structure.
+## Q11 - Show the command(s) you used to create the directory structure.

 Command:
 ```
 $ mkdir -p ~/cyber-course/unit1 ~/cyber-course/unit2 ~/cyber-course/unit3/{osint,recon,crypto} ~/cyber-course/scratch
 ```

-**Answer:** Did it in one line using brace expansion for the three unit3 subfolders instead of running mkdir three separate times.
+**Answer:** Used brace expansion for the three unit3 subfolders so it's one command instead of three.

 File creation and moves:
 ```